littlee/wechat-small-game-phaser/README.md

 window.Phaser = require('./js/libs/phaser-split')
 ```

-create the game instance with a config object, specify the `canvas` option
+Create the game instance with an object instead of multiple parameters, specify the `canvas` option.

 ```js
 var game = new Phaser.Game({